ibm-cloud-docs/containers/cs_storage_file.md

   - **Example stateful set that specifies a zone:**

     The following example shows how to deploy NGINX as a stateful set with 3 replicas.
-For each replica, a 20 gigabyte file storage device is provisioned based on the specifications in the `ibmc-file-retain-bronze` storage class.
+For each replica, a 20 gigabyte {{site.data.keyword.filestorage_short}} device is provisioned based on the specifications in the `ibmc-file-retain-bronze` storage class.
 All storage devices are provisioned in the `dal10` zone.
-Because file storage cannot be accessed from other zones, all replicas of the stateful set are also deployed onto worker nodes that are located in `dal10`.
+Because {{site.data.keyword.filestorage_short}} cannot be accessed from other zones, all replicas of the stateful set are also deployed onto worker nodes that are located in `dal10`.

     ```yaml
     apiVersion: v1